RedMadRobot/apexy-ios/README.md

 `https://github.com/RedMadRobot/apexy-ios`

-There are 3 package products: Apexy, ApexyAlamofire, ApexyRxSwift.
+There are 2 package products: Apexy, ApexyAlamofire.

 Apexy — Uses URLSession under the hood

 ApexyAlamofire — Uses Alamofire under the hood

-If you want to use Apexy with RxSwift add ApexyRxSwift package product.

 ApexyLoader — add-on for Apexy to store fetched data in memory and observe loading state.
 See the documentation for details [ApexyLoader](Documentation/loader.md):